dellius-alexander/Smart-Search/README.md

 selects the most appropriate one at run-time.
 This is more suitable for scenarios where a family of algorithms and models may be utilized and swapped for each other on-the-fly.

-Overall, Smart Scraper utilizes AI technologies to deliver intelligent search results that are more accurate and reliable.
+Overall, Smart Search utilizes AI technologies to deliver intelligent search results that are more accurate and reliable.
 The use of a IDefaultStrategy Design Pattern allows for customizable and flexible results that could be quickly adapted in response to changing business needs and market trends.